datagrok-ai/mol-track/api_design.md

 - `GET /schema/compounds` - returns properties and synonym_types associated with the compounds entity_type
 - `GET /schema/batches` - returns properties, synonym_types and additions associated with the batches entity_type

+## Additions ##

+Additions are addtional chemical entities are present in the batch/lot of a material produced.
+Examples include HCl salts or hydrates.
+For these to be available as a part of the batch registration they need to be preregistered into MolTrack.

+- `POST /additions` - used to register one or more additions into the MolTrack system.
+Should accept an array of addition definitions.
+Can be done in a csv format.
+The return will be an array of additions added including the addition_id.

+  - A work-in-progress set of additions can be found in [additions.csv](./demo-data/additions.csv)

+- `GET /additions` - retrieve with pagination all the salts and solvates that have been registered.
+Retrieve in a csv format.
+- `GET /additions/salts` - retrieve all additions with role of *salts*
+- `GET /additions/solvates` - retrieve all additions with role of *solvates*
+- `GET /additions/{addition_id}` - retrieve all information for a specific addition

 ## Register Batches ##

 Batch registration will be performed as singletons or in bulk, by the chemist or registrar.
 Use cases include supporting individual batch synthesis, library synthesis generated internally or by a contract research organization (CRO) and acquistion from a vendor.
 Each registrations entry will contain information about the batch including batch details, batch synonyms, compound information (including synonyms and properties) and batch additions.
 Properties, synonym_types, and additons must be defined ahead of time and if missing will result in a registration failure.
 The inputs will be a collection of batch records that will be presented in a CSV-style format, an SDfile format or a parquet file .
 A single registration will be a collection with a single record.